visit-dav/visit/src/doc/dev_manual/PrepareRelease.rst

 release notes template, ``relnotes_major_templ.html`` to a file name of the form ``relnotesA.B.C.html`` where ``A.B.C`` is the version number for the *next* release.
 The ``.C`` part of the file name is missing for *minor* releases.

+Patch release notes should go on the RC branch (e.g. ``3.1RC``) and minor release notes should go on ``develop``. *Always* assume there will be another patch release and just create the next patch release file.
+If there isn't another patch release, the notes from the patch release can be incorporated into the minor release notes file.
+When finishing a minor release, create the files for the next minor release *and* the next patch release.

 Preparing for a Major Release
 -----------------------------